John Martin (Jamestown): Virginia Colony

 Based on his family's business as goldsmiths and their long involvement in the Company of Mineral & Battery Works, the Virginia Company appointed Captain John Martin as Master of Battery Works for the new colony to be established in the Chesapeake.
 As Master of the Battery Works, he oversaw the prospecting and assaying of mineral ores discovered by the colonists.
 His son John Martin (d.
 1608) and kinsman George Martin accompanied him to Jamestown.

 Martin arrived in Virginia along with his teenage son John on 26 April 1607, when what came to be called the "First Landing" occurred at the place where south edge of the mouth of the Chesapeake Bay meets then Atlantic Ocean, a location the colonists named Cape Henry.
 He was named to the council to oversee the new colony by the Virginia Company in an order that was held in a sealed box which was only to be opened in Virginia.
 After finding a location to build their settlement which met the requirements set forth in their sealed orders, they founded Jamestown on 14 May 1607.
 Shortly after this, the Council elected Edward Maria Wingfield president of the colony.
 Wingfield reported that, "Master Martyn followed with, he reporteth that I do slack the service in the collonye, and doe nothing but tend my pott, spitt, and oven, but he hath starved my sonne, and denyed him a spoonfull of beere; I have friends in England shalbe revenged on him if ever he come in London."

 Captain Christopher Newport who commanded the fleet of three ships which had brought them to the New World, sailed back to England (taking along the Susan Constant and the Godspeed, to return with additional supplies.
 While Newport was gone, in November 1607, Martin and Smith refused to allow the remaining colonists to return to England on their remaining ship, the Discovery.
 Martin objected during the winter, when John Smith was away having been captured by Indians, to President John Ratcliffe's appointment of Gabriel Archer as councillor.

 Martin came into conflict with John Smith when, in the spring of 1608, the two gold refiners that Christopher Newport had transported to the colony who had led the fruitless efforts of looking for gold were sent back to London.
 Martin, being the son of a goldsmith, was very enthusiastic about the development; Smith was not.

 Martin's teenage son John was among the majority of the earliest colonists who died during the first year at Jamestown.
-Martin returned to England on the Phoenix in 1608 and returned with the ships of the ill-fated Third Supply which arrived in 1609, less their flagship, the Sea Venture, and the leaders and supplies which had been aboard.
-It is not clear when he returned again to England, but he may have returned to Virginia in 1624 on the Swan.
+John Martin returned to England on the Phoenix in 1608 and returned on the Faulcon, with the ships of the ill-fated Third Supply which arrived in 1609, less their flagship, the Sea Venture, and the leaders and supplies which had been aboard.
+It is not clear when Martin returned again to England, but he may have returned to Virginia in 1624 on the Swan.